Secure-Smart-Sync/Secure-Smart-Sync/README.md

 **Not affiliated with [Obsidian Sync](https://obsidian.md/sync).** SSS runs entirely on your own Cloudflare R2 bucket.
 You own the storage, the keys, and the data.

+**Smart Move :** Secure-Smart-Sync has been tested across multiple devices and typical workflows.
+As with any sync system, edge cases can occur in complex scenarios — offline conflicts, unusual file structures, or interrupted syncs. **Keeping a local backup of your vault is always a smart habit.**

 ## Overview

 <p align="center">